Adversity isn’t optional — it’s transformative. Will you rise stronger or let it break you?

 “Never to suffer would never to have been blessed.”

 “My argument with so much of psychoanalysis, is the preconception that suffering is a mistake, or a sign of weakness, or a sign even of illness.
 When in fact, possibly the greatest truths we know, have come out of people’s suffering.
 The problem is not to undo suffering, or to wipe it off the face of the earth, but to make it inform our lives, instead of trying to ‘cure’ ourselves of it constantly, and avoid it, and avoid anything but that lobotomized sense of what they call ‘happiness.’
-There’s too much of an attempt, it seems to me, to think in terms of controlling man, rather than freeing him—of defining him, rather than letting him go!
-It’s part of the whole ideology of this age, which is power-mad!“
+There’s too much of an attempt, it seems to me, to think in terms of controlling man, rather than freeing him — of defining him, rather than letting him go!
+It’s part of the whole ideology of this age, which is power-mad!

-“Out of your vulnerabilities will come your strength.“
+“Out of your vulnerabilities will come your strength.

-– Unknown, often misattributed to Sigmund Freud
+– Unknown, often misattributed to Sigmund Freud, on how our greatest strengths come from our biggest vulnerabilities.

 “Helen Keller became deaf, dumb, and blind shortly after birth.
 Despite her greatest misfortune, she has written her name indelibly in the pages of the history of the great.
 Her entire life has served as evidence that no one is ever defeated until defeat has been accepted as reality.”

-– Napoleon Hill, Think and Grow Rich
+– Napoleon Hill, Think and Grow Rich, on resilience and determination.

 “Life can either be accepted or changed.
 If it is not accepted, it must be changed.
-If it cannot be changed, then it must be accepted.“
+If it cannot be changed, then it must be accepted.

 “It is not the critic who counts; not the man who points out how the strong man stumbles, or where the doer of deeds could have done them better.
-The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood; who strives valiantly; who errs, who comes short again and again, because there is no effort without error and shortcoming; but who does actually strive to do the deeds; who knows great enthusiasms, the great devotions; who spends himself in a worthy cause; who at the best knows in the end the triumph of high achievement, and who at the worst, if he fails, at least fails while daring greatly, so that his place shall never be with those cold and timid souls who neither know victory nor defeat.“
+The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood; who strives valiantly; who errs, who comes short again and again, because there is no effort without error and shortcoming; but who does actually strive to do the deeds; who knows great enthusiasms, the great devotions; who spends himself in a worthy cause; who at the best knows in the end the triumph of high achievement, and who at the worst, if he fails, at least fails while daring greatly, so that his place shall never be with those cold and timid souls who neither know victory nor defeat.

 “We seem to live in a culture where failure isn’t spoken of.
 It’s as if there are these failures, and that’s just this sort of freakish thing that happens to a few people and let’s not talk about them.
 And then there’s success.
 But somehow they’re brought together.
 Instead what’s interesting to think is what Nietzsche talked about; In every life, every successful life, there’s going to be some failure at some level.
 Not necessarily a huge level—but at some level.
 Nietzsche didn’t think that having failed was in itself enough.
 All lives have failures in them.
-What makes some lives fulfilled is the manner in which failure has been met.“
+What makes some lives fulfilled is the manner in which failure has been met.

 “By endurance we conquer.”